bacovel/bacovel/README.md

 ### Hi there, I'm Andrei 👋

-I am a 19 years old Web Developer from Romania.
+I am a 19 years old Web Developer from Romania.<br>
-I am also a studend at Ovidius University of Constanta taking computer sciense classes.
+I am also a student at Ovidius University of Constanta taking computer science classes.<br>
-Although I love working in a familiar environment, I'm always open to try out new technologies and want to continue learning and improving my skills.
+Although I love working in a familiar environment, I'm always open to try out new technologies and want to continue learning and improving my skills.<br>

 - 🔭 I’m currently working on a personal web aplication.
 - 🌱 I’m currently learning ExpressJS.